Vacuum leaks in today’s computer controlled engines, can cause very serious engine damage.

 Because, vacuum leaks pull in outside air, the fuel air ratio is altered, to a lean condition.
 The exhaust oxygen sensors, record the lean air fuel condition.
 Finally, they report this to the computer.

-The computer then tells the fuel system “hey, we need more fuel”.
-The result of this is an oversupply of fuel that can result in a “fuel wash” condition in the cylinder.
+So, any vacuum leaks can cause the computer to tell the fuel system “hey, we need more fuel”.
+The result of this is an oversupply of fuel; that can result in a “fuel wash” condition in the cylinder.